weyoss/redis-smq/packages/redis-smq/docs/api/classes/Consumer.md

 > **consume**(`queue`, `messageHandler`, `cb`): `void`

-Consumes messages from a specified queue using the provided message handler.
+Configures the consumer to process messages from a specified queue.

+This method registers a message handler for the given queue.
+The handler function will be called for each message received from the queue.
+Before consuming messages, ensure the queue exists in the system.

 #### Parameters